-A new ICT structure was implemented during the first half of 2016, to reflect the changing demands on technology, both from within and outwith the Council.
+A new ICT structure was implemented during the first half of 2016, to reflect the changing demands on technology, both from within and outwith the council.
 The new structure takes a lifecycle approach to the management of technology assets.
 The Council welcomes the approach taken by external inspection agencies, through the Local Area Network to develop comprehensive annual Local Scrutiny Plan which is proportionate and based on risks identified.
 The Local Scrutiny Plan for 2017-2018 concluded that the "no scrutiny risks have been identified which require specific scrutiny".

-Governance arrangements are in place within Renfrewshire Leisure Limited (RLL) and have been operating throughout the year with reports on performance being provided to the Council's Leadership Board.
-The recent Best Value review recommended that the Council should review its governance arrangements to ensure they provide for a relationship with RLL that is clear, independent, and more easily understood by the public.
-Management will develop an action plan to take forward the recommendations made.
+Governance arrangements are in place within Renfrewshire Leisure Limited and have been operating throughout the year with reports on performance being provided to the council's Leadership Board.

-Under the Public Bodies (Joint Working) (Scotland) Act 2014 the Council delegated all social care services for adults and older people to the Renfrewshire Health and Social Care Integration Joint Board (IJB).
-The Renfrewshire Health and Social Care Integration Joint Board formally assumed responsibility for adult social care services from 1 April 2016.
+Under the Public Bodies (Joint Working) (Scotland) Act 2014 the Council delegated all social care services for adults and older people to the Health and Social Care Integration Joint Board (IJB).
+The Renfrewshire Health and Social Care Partnership formally assumed responsibility for adult social care services from 1 April 2016.

 The programme of work undertaken by Internal Audit identified a number of areas of limited assurance in relation to the internal control, risk management and governance of specific areas.
-In addition, some internal control improvements were identified from Internal Audit contingency work.
 The following areas have been identified as requiring improvement: